boyter/cs/README.md

  - Rank results on the fly helping you find things
  - Searches across multiple lines
  - Has a nice TUI interface.
+ - Cross-platform (probably needs the new Windows terminal though)

 The reason `cs` exists at all is because I was running into limitations using `rg TERM | fzf` and decided to solve my own problem.